awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 for sequence 1306Not able to establish initial position for begin time 2014-03-06 06:16:55.
 ```

-### GoldenGate Appears to Be Properly Configured but Replication Is Not Working<a name="Appendix.OracleGoldenGate.Troubleshooting.Replication"></a>
+### GoldenGate appears to be properly configured but replication is not working<a name="Appendix.OracleGoldenGate.Troubleshooting.Replication"></a>

 For pre\-existing tables, GoldenGate must be told which SCN it should work from\.
 Take the following steps to fix this issue: